Cloud Computing

 What is SaaS?

-Also known as on-demand software, SaaS technology makes programs and applications available over the web, rather than asking businesses to download and install them on their own computers.
+Also known as on-demand software, SaaS is about making programmes and apps available over the web, rather than having businesses download and install them on their own computers.

-In your personal life, a streaming service like Netflix is an example of a SaaS system, but with their service directed at individual consumers rather than at businesses.
+In your personal life, a streaming service like Netflix is actually a great example of a SaaS system – just think of it, though, as a version geared towards individual consumers rather than businesses.

 On an organisational level, third-party vendor customer relationship management (CRM) or enterprise resource management (ERP) products such as Salesforce, MailChimp, Hubspot and ZenDesk are common SaaS business use examples.